-Lawyers for 19 factory owners, as reported exclusively by Apparel Insider, are demanding that Transformco, a privately held company owned by by American billionaire Eddie Lampert’s ESL Investments hedge fund, are demanding immediate payment amid claims that Transformco “willingly misrepresented” its finances to convince suppliers to extend it credit.
+Lawyers for 19 factory owners, as reported exclusively by Apparel Insider, are demanding that Transformco, a privately held company owned by American billionaire Eddie Lampert’s ESL Investments hedge fund, extend immediate payment amid claims that Transformco “willingly misrepresented” its finances to convince suppliers to extend it credit.

 Transformco did not immediately respond to requests for comment.

 According to lawyers, more than $21 million of their clients’ products have already been shipped and are being stored by Transformco’s carriers in U.S. ports.

 “I sent the shipment worth $6 million for [Transformco] but the company suddenly called me for cancelling the order,” Rakibul Alam Chowdhury, managing director of Combined Apparel, told local news agency Bangladesh Sangbad Sangstha in May.

 More than two dozen Bangladeshi suppliers are in similar “deep trouble” after Sears Holdings allegedly canceled or withheld orders. “[Sears Holdings] is not paying us,” Chowdhury said.